A 10-year-old girl said something that has had me thinking about passion ever since.

 —Anything that does not yield to Jesus’ rule in my life has to go.

-A friend says the ministry of the Holy Spirit in our lives is like a sculptor at work on a statue.
+My pastor told our congregation recently that the ministry of the Holy Spirit in our lives is like a sculptor at work on a statue.
 At first, he cuts away huge chunks of rock that are in his way.
 As the work progresses, the parts he removes and discards become smaller and less obvious.
 Eventually, he uses sand-paper and polishing cloths to take care of the rough places only He sees.

 “Search me and know my heart,” David prayed.
 “Try me and know my anxious thoughts.
 See if there be any wicked way in me and lead me in the way everlasting” (Psalm 139:23-24).